deshaw/versioned-hdf5/docs/installation.rst

 Installation
 ============

-You can install Versioned HDF5 binaries via conda on Linux, MacOSX and Windows with
+You can install Versioned HDF5 binaries via conda on Linux, macOS and Windows with

 .. code-block:: bash